perfectsense/brightspot-tutorial/README.md

 #### Project Structure

-All backend Java code should be placed in the `core/src/main/java` directory.
-You will find a package already created named `com.company` with a `package-info.java` file to verify you are in the right place.
+All backend Java code should be placed in the `src/main/java` directory.
+You will find a package already created named `com.brightspot` with a `package-info.java` file to verify you are in the right place.

 #### Settings

-If you want to experiment with different settings you can edit the config file located at `docker/demo-context.properties`.
+If you want to experiment with different settings you can edit the config file located at `docker/brightspot-context.properties`.
 You'll need to restart the containers for your changes to take effect.

 ### Docker Tips